-To ensure consistency across the programme, the UKRI FLF scheme will fund at a level in accordance with previous State Aid guidance, which conforms to the new Subsidy Control Framework regulations.
-This will be based on the type of research and/or innovation undertaken and the size of business or commercial entity involved in the application (see below).
+Under most circumstances where our funding would constitute a subsidy the UKRI FLF scheme will fund in accordance with the rules laid down by RDISR.
+The level of subsidy received will be calculated against rates based on the proposed total project cost.
+The rates will be dependent on the type of research and/ or innovation undertaken and the size of business or commercial entity involved in the application (see below).